oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 #### De-Identification
 Following is a short description of the field of de-identification.
 For more in-depth explanations see the chapter De-Identification.

-De-Identification is a common term for reducing the probability that a person can be identified from a dataset containing *personal identifiable information* or PII.
-In practical terms this means each record in the dataset represents a individual or entity.
+De-Identification is a common term for reducing the probability that a person can be identified from a dataset containing *personal identifiable information* otherwise known as PII.
 Summarizing dataset containing PII into aggregates is a common method to de-identify the data, but this result in high levels of information loss and hinders other researches from verify the aggregate or do additional research.

-De-identification is a critical component in research.
-It permits sharing and using PII for secondary purposes by transforming the data util it can not longer be classified as PII.
+De-identification permits sharing and using datasets containing PII by transforming the data util it can not longer be classified as PII.

 There exist several models for both quantifiable assess the disclosure risk for a given dataset and anonymize a dataset until it meets required risk thresholds.
 See the de-identification chapter for more in-depth documentation on the field of de-identification.

 #### Solution description
-The system will provide access to anonymization tools for data scientists at NAV IT.
-A data scientist should be able to anonymize tabular dataset based on user-specific configurations.
-Configurability includes privacy models, column attribute types and transformation models that determine how much data will be lost in the resulting anonymized dataset.
+The solution provides access to anonymization tools for data scientists at NAV IT.
+A data scientist is able to analyze and anonymize tabular dataset based on user-provided configurations.
+Tje user can configure privacy models, attribute types and transformation models(hierarchies).
 A common use case would be in a workflow where the data scientist is manipulating a dataset, and requires dynamic analysis of the data anonymity metrics.
 Another use case could involve integrating the system in a data pipeline to provide data analytics and anonymization capabilities.

 ##### System diagram